2013 Lexus ES Hybrid Interior

 This interior review was created when the car was new.
 Some links may no longer point to an active page.

-Reviewers say that the Lexus ES 300h offers an exquisitely designed cabin with excellent build quality and more passenger space than most upscale midsize cars.
+Reviewers say that the all-new Lexus ES 300h offers an exquisitely designed cabin with excellent build quality and more passenger space than most upscale midsize cars.
 However, most reviewers say that the ES 300h’s electronic features can be difficult to use.

 - "Of course, the quality of materials depends on whether you opt for one of the luxury packages, but build quality is excellent in typical Lexus fashion." -- Edmunds